-Abovementioned behaviour includes, but is not limited to:
+The abovementioned behaviour includes, but is not limited to:

 - Name-calling, pushing, arguing, obscene use of language, etc. - Moving around the classroom, running away etc. - Failing to follow staff instructions, classroom rules and procedures, etc. - 1.
 Minor disturbing behaviour is noticed.
 The observer will immediately give a verbal reminder to the student. - 2.
-If the disturbing behaviour reoccurs, the Class Teacher/Homeroom Teacher or Learning Assistant will have a pedagogical discussion with the student. - 3.
+If the disturbing behaviour reoccurs, the class/homeroom teacher or learning assistant will have a pedagogical discussion with the student. - 3.
 In case the behaviour continues, the teacher decides on further actions (i.e. break suspension, lesson suspension, break volunteer work, temporary class switch).
 Documentation of the incidents and the decision is prepared (Incident Report).
 Parents will be informed. - 4.
-If behaviour continues, the counsellor will have a discussion with the student and work on skills and strategies.
+If the behaviour continues, the counsellor will have a discussion with the student and work on skills and strategies.
 All incidents will be documented (Incident Report) and the parents informed. - 5.
 If the student continues to violate this policy, the counsellor and teacher will meet with the parents together with the student to review the whole disciplinary process.
 A verbal warning is given to the student and family for the reoccurring behaviour. - 6.
-If the student's behaviour does not change, a written Action Plan is created for further steps to prevent the disturbing behaviour.
-This Action Plan will be signed by the student, parent, class teacher and counsellor. - 7.
-If the student continues to violate this policy, the parents will be asked to meet with the Vice Principal, Counsellor and Class Teacher/Homeroom Teacher.
-The student and the parents sign a Conditional Agreement, in which the school expectations are reinforced.
-A follow-up meeting will be organized within one month to review the progress. - 8.
-In case of continuous disturbing behaviour, a meeting will be organized with the class teacher, Counsellor and Vice Principal for the suspension of 1-5 days (depending on age/grade/severity).
-Suspension may be in-house, or the student may be sent home.
+If the student's behaviour does not change, a written action plan is created for further steps to prevent the disturbing behaviour.
+This action plan will be signed by the student, parent, class teacher, and counsellor. - 7.
+If the student continues to violate this policy, the parents will be asked to meet with the vice principal, counsellor, and class/homeroom teacher.
+The student and the parents sign a conditional agreement, in which the school expectations are reinforced.
+A follow-up meeting will be organised within one month to review the progress. - 8.
+In case of continuous disturbing behaviour, a meeting will be organised with the class teacher, counsellor, and vice principal for the suspension of one to five days (depending on age/grade/severity).
+Suspension may be in-house or the student may be sent home.